Yrevao/NodeJS-TicTacToe-Multiplayer/README.md

 # NodeJS-TicTacToe-Multiplayer
-This is a multiplayer TicTacToe game where players go against eachother remotly in private matches.
+  This is a multiplayer TicTacToe game where players go against each other remotely in private matches.
-I created this project to investigate test driven devleopment and learn React.
+  I created this project to investigate test driven development and learn React.
   The project is currently hosted here: https://tictactoe-multiplayer-3123.herokuapp.com/

 ## Structure
   This project loosely follows REST principles in the sense that the client side and server side exist separately.